-There has been some form of The Cobalt Development Institute in existence since 1957.
+There has been some form of the Cobalt Institute in existence since 1957.
 Formed in 1982, the present Institute is a non-profit international association comprised of producers, users and traders of cobalt with the objectives to:

-- Promoting the responsible use of cobalt in all forms
+the sustainable and responsible production and use of cobalt in all its forms.

 Membership of the Institute may be Full (voting) or Associate (non-voting).
-Currently, we have 20 members from 14 countries including all the major cobalt producers.
+Currently, we have over 30 members from 14 countries including all the major cobalt producers.

 With the ICMM values and the CI objectives in mind, we strive to achieve high standards in our sector as exemplified by our 7-Guiding Principles:

-- Continue to develop scientific information on cobalt to ensure the fullest understanding of cobalt in the context of human health and the environment
+- Continue to develop and disseminate scientific information on cobalt to ensure the fullest understanding of cobalt in the context of human health, safety & environment.

-- Work to promote and develop uses for cobalt in a responsible and sustainable way
+- Work to promote and develop the production and uses for cobalt in a responsible and sustainable way.

 - Encourage the Guiding Principles of cobalt to be used throughout the life cycle.